 Resist this temptation with everything you’ve got.
 If you don’t, you’ll find yourself splintering your focus and allocating highly valuable resources — such as time and money — to social media platforms that do not give you any returns.

 The takeaway?
-Go big on social media marketing but make sure that you choose just one or two platforms.
+Go big on social media marketing but make sure that you choose just one or two platforms where you can really double down your efforts.

 Look at the places where your ideal customer hangs out.

 Do they love Facebook?
-Then go big there.
 Are they all about Instagram?
+Are they always on TikTok?
 Then that’s where they’ll find you.

 A great social media strategy is not about spreading yourself thin.
 It’s about providing incredible content with laser-sharp focus and depth.